R33S3Y/RUITK/doc/fallen/Fallen Summary.md

  - `yAlign` - Defaults to an empty string - Has 3 values "top", "center" & "bottom" if these values are passed in it will snap vertically to that part of the parent
  - `textAlign` - Defaults to "left" - sets `element.innertext`
  - `position` - Defaults to "relative" but if `x`, `y`, `w`, `h`, `xAline` or `yAline` are changed it will instead default to "absolute" - sets `element.style.position`
+ - `onClick` - Defaults to null - Runs callback when the user clicks on the element
+ - `onEnter` - Defaults to null - Runs the callback when the user presses enter in the element
+ - `onAny` - Defaults to null - Runs the callback on anything happening with the element

 ## Modules
 In fallen we use js files to store elements as such we have broken up the element documentation into separate files.
 If you're not sure how to import them look [here](Fallen%20Summary.md#Files).